7aitsev/ansible-tuto/step-04/README.md

 ```

 Ansible tells us it's running the play on hosts `web`.
 A play is a suite of
-ansible instructions related to a host.
+Ansible instructions related to a host.
 If we'd have another `- hosts: blah`
 line in our playbook, it would show up too (but after the first play has
 completed).